-January in The DistrictPosted 10 months ago
+January in The DistrictPosted about 1 year ago

 This article originally appeared on The Folsom Telegraph.

 Last month was a whirlwind!
 Whew!
 The days were so busy and so full, and I’m happy to say it was all a great success.
 Did you go to the Tree Lighting?
 It was truly spectacular...there were so many people there!
 All there to focus on wishing in the Christmas Spirit.
 So much optimism in one place…I find it so inspiring.
 And the rumors were true, it really did snow!